Pleasure ground

 The concept survived a number of major shifts in the style of English gardens, from the Renaissance, through Baroque formal gardens, to the English landscape garden style.
 The pleasure grounds of English country house gardens have typically been remade a number of times, and awareness has recently returned that even the designs of the famous 18th-century landscapists such as Capability Brown originally included large areas of pleasure gardens, which unlike the landscaped parks, have rarely survived without major changes.

+Pleasure garden more often had a different meaning, a public space of entertainment, though often charging for entry, for example Vauxhall Gardens in London.
+By 1847, "pleasure ground" had become the preferred American term for the private garden space after George William Johnson added it to his gardening dictionary.
+In German, the adopted and adapted term "Pleasureground" means an area in a park or large garden landscaped in the German idea of the English landscape garden style.

+The English term "pleasure garden" was probably taken from the French jardin de plaisance, with the same meaning.
+This seems to go back at least to the end of the 15th century, as an important anthology of poetry (the first French one to be printed) published in Pais in the 1490s is called Le Jardin de plaisance et fleur de rhétorique (literally "The Garden of Pleasure and Flower of Rhetoric").

 History

 The type of garden known as the pleasure ground in the shape of an ornamented area of lawn right next to the house was already known in England during the Renaissance, and continued to be an essential part of the garden.
 Encouraged by the landscape architect, Humphry Repton, this division of the grounds of a country house spread to Germany around 1800 and was employed inter alia by Prince Pückler-Muskau and Peter Joseph Lenné, who made use of it in their designs at Muskau, Glienicke and Babelsberg.
 The first pleasure ground in Prussia is probably that laid out at Glienicke Palace by Lenné in 1816.

 Jane Austen makes use of the pleasure grounds in her 1814 novel Mansfield Park when describing a visit by the young people to Sotherton Court where the owner, James Rushworth plans to hire Repton to make further improvements.